jamesdellinger/deep_learning_nanodegree_your_first_neural_network_project/README.md

-# Udacity Deep Learning Nanodegree
+# Building a Neural Network from Scratch
-# Topic: Neural Networks
+## Udacity Deep Learning Nanodegree
-## Project: Your First Neural Network
+## Topic: Neural Networks

 *Building a neural network from scratch, using gradient descent and backpropagation.*